How to Open a Grocery Store: Business Plan, Budget & Legal Steps

 Here’s a breakdown:

-1. Mini Grocery or Convenience Store
+1. Convenience Store

 • Pros: Lower startup costs, small real estate needs, quick inventory turnover.